nmdatar/chatapp_replication/README.md

 Run Client `python3 chatapp_websocket/client.py`

-## Documentation for Design Project 1
+# Documentation for Design Project 1

-# Part A: Server Side
+## Part I: Server Side

 The server side sets up the clients to engage in a chat application with the following functionalities (which will be elaborated on further on).